 The best prospects as renters are professional athletes, students doing thesis, young professionals completing internships or law school, professionals doing contract work and people new to the area who want to get to know a city before purchasing a house.

-Pre-screen on the phone.
-Have a half-dozen questions ready, the most important being why they want to sublease, their income (their monthly income should be at least twice their rent amount) and “a little about themselves.”
+Should you decide you do want to talk, have a half-dozen questions ready, the most important being why they want to sublease, their income (their monthly income should be at least twice their rent amount) and “a little about themselves.”

 Check all past residences and employment, not just the most recent.
 Look for unexplained gaps in residence.
 Ask past landlords if they’d rent to them again, if they got their deposit back and how much their rent was.